fabiandev/java-validator/README.md

 public class MyRule extends BaseRule {

   @Override
     protected void validate() {
-	  // Get the input field: this.inputField
+    // Get the input field's value: this.inputField.getValue()
     // Get all input fields: this.inputFields
+    // Get the rule parameter: this.ruleValue
     // Call this.fail() if validation doesn't pass
     }

     @Override
     protected String defaultMessage() {
         return ":field can include :my_rule placeholders for the parameter.";
     }

 }
 ```